Stopover Tokyo: Plot

 US Intelligence Agent Mark Fannon (Robert Wagner) is sent to Tokyo on a routine courier mission but soon uncovers communist George Underwood's (Edmond O'Brien) plot to assassinate the American High Commissioner (Larry Keating).

-While there he meets Welsh receptionist (Joan Collins), in whom fellow agent Tony Barrett (Ken Scott) has a romantic interest.
+While there he meets Welsh receptionist Tina Llewellyn (Joan Collins), in whom fellow agent Tony Barrett (Ken Scott) has a romantic interest.
 This causes animosity between the two.

 An attempt is made on Mark's life in a steam room and his local contact, Nobika, is assassinated.
 Lt.
 Afumi of the Tokyo police department escorts Tina and Mark to the scene of Nobika's death and shows them a note he found in Nobika's pocket.

 Mark and Tina are detained by police.
 Mark phones Tony in Formosa to inquire about the name of the village in which Nobika lived.
 Mark goes there and tries to find classified information concealed in magazines.
 He meets Nobika's daughter, Koko.